SmartWasteCollection/documentation/requirements/use-cases.md

 During its mission, a garbage truck shares its current location with the system and updates the mission status.
 At each step of the mission, the truck will update its current occupied volume and the emptied dumpster will do the same.

-A mission is generated because at least one dumpster of the system has made a _full dumpster_ notification.
+A mission is generated because at least one dumpster has sent a _full dumpster_ notification.

 ## Extraordinary Waste Management